 Our Company & Our People

-Ridge Wilderness Adventures is your one stop shop, offering wilderness based programming for all levels of learning.
-Whether you are after a fun adventure, custom trip, award journey, skill development or instructor and guide training — we have the program for you.
+Welcome to Ridge Wilderness Adventures, your premier destination for comprehensive wilderness-based programming tailored to all levels of learning.
+Whether you seek a thrilling adventure, a customized trip, an award-worthy journey, skill development, or top-notch instructor and guide training, we have the perfect program for you.

-We have a fleet of 2 34ft Montreal canoes, 1 29ft Langley, and 16 historic Voyageur Canoes to accommodate up to 210 participants on the water at one time.
+Equipped with a remarkable fleet, we feature 2 34ft Montreal canoes, 1 29ft Langley, and 16 historic Voyageur Canoes.
+This allows us to accommodate up to 210 participants on the water simultaneously, ensuring a seamless and enjoyable experience for all.

 Who We Are